 White-label embedded analytics could help you switch to a more flexible cost model, where you can scale your feature (and your investment) based on the actual number of users you reach, the actual value you create.

-Closing Thoughts: The Road Not Taken and The Risks of Playing it Too Safe
+Closing Thoughts: The Road Not Taken and The Risks of Playing it Too Safe as Saas companies

 A recent analysis by Bain pushed the clock back by a hundred years or so, to the great recession.
 It showed that leading companies refused to buckle under the strain, pivoted intelligently, and saw earnings climb steadily both during and after the crisis.